 Chronic inflammatory diseases are now considered the most significant cause of death worldwide.
 What is the fastest way to reduce inflammation in the body?
-Many experts believe the answer is improving your diet, specifically by including a wide variety of anti-inflammatory foods and drinks.
+Many experts believe the answer is improving your diet, specifically by including a wide variety of anti-inflammatory foods and anti-inflammatory drinks.

 Anti-inflammatory drinks — such as teas, coffee and bone broth — have been included in nutrient-dense, traditional diets for centuries.
 These beverages were, and still are, considered to be tonics that support liver, heart, brain and digestive functions.

 Anti-inflammatory drinks are those made with healing ingredients that help to decrease chronic inflammation, which is considered slow, long-term inflammation lasting for prolonged periods of several months to years.

 Inflammation is defined as “a localized physical condition in which part of the body becomes reddened, swollen, hot, and often painful, especially as a reaction to injury or infection.”

 Acute/short-term inflammatory responses are normal and usually not harmful, but they can become problematic if they are ongoing and left untreated.

 What causes chronic inflammation?
 It can be triggered by causes such as oxidative stress, mitochondrial dysfunction, increased production of free radicals, and high levels of uric acid crystals, lipoproteins and homocysteine.